 Maryland poker rooms

-Maryland voters first approved casinos in 2008, and the first ones opened two years later.
+Maryland voters approved casinos in 2008, and the first opened two years later.
 It wasn’t until 2012, however, that casinos could offer table games, thanks to another favorable referendum vote.
 There are now six Maryland casinos, four of which have live poker rooms:

 - Horseshoe Baltimore — The WSOP Poker Room features 22 tables (eight-handed) spreading cash games, daily tournaments, satellites into World Series of Poker events and more.
 There are high hand and aces cracked promotions.
 Open 24/7.